The Herd Book Register (HBR) is the highest level of seedstock recording provided by Angus Australia.

 Any black or red coloured straight bred Angus female can be recorded as a Base APR animal.
 Any straight bred Angus bull’s, sired by either a HBR or APR registered sire can be recorded as a Base APR animal.

 To be enrolled as a Base APR an animal must have a unique individual identification number, (NLIS tag, tattooing and/or double tagging recommended) and the animal’s birth year must be known.
-Actual birth dates and known Sire Idents can also be included to improve the accuracy of genetic evaluation through the TransTasman Angus Cattle Evaluation.
+Actual birth dates and known Sire Idents can also be included to improve the accuracy of the EBVs calculated.

-Individual performance records for base animals cannot be included in the TransTasman Angus Cattle Evaluation.
+Individual performance data submissions are not permitted for base APR males.
 However, performance records on progeny of base animals can be included.

-Following the recording of Base APR animals, the breeder may then submit calf details on a Calf Record Form or electronically.
-Once the calves are recorded breeders are sent further forms for entry of subsequent performance details (200-Day Weight, 400-Day Weight and the like) for inclusion in the TransTasman Angus Cattle Evaluation.
+Following the recording of Base APR animals, the breeder may then submit calf details.
+Following the submission of calf registration details, breeders are also able to submit performance data (200-Day Weight, 400-Day Weight, etc.) for inclusion in Angus Australia’s genetic evaluations.

 WHAT DOES IT COST TO USE THE APR?